This recipe for Papas con chorizo, or potatoes with Mexican sausage, is a classic Mexican breakfast dish that requires only a few ingredients.

 - Tacos: Warm corn or flour tortillas are filled with the cooked potatoes and chorizo mixture, often accompanied by toppings like diced onions, cilantro, salsa, or a squeeze of lime juice.

-- Breakfast or Brunch: It can be served alongside eggs, such as scrambled eggs or fried eggs, providing a flavorful and satisfying combination.
+- Breakfast or Brunch: It can be served alongside eggs, such as scrambled eggs or fried eggs, and a side of refried beans.
+Try my recipe for Authentic Migas Recipe (Mexican Scrambled Eggs).

 - Burritos or Quesadillas: Spoons of papas con chorizo are wrapped in a flour tortilla along with other ingredients like cheese, beans, or vegetables, then heated until the cheese is melted and the tortilla is crispy.